-If you do not have this cable, contact your Digital sales representative.
 You should use a cable supplied by Digital Equipment Corporation.
 Failure to do so can result in degraded performance of your tabletop device.
+If you do not have a DIGITAL supplied SCSI cable, contact your DIGITAL sales representative.

-To connect a SCSI cable - device to system - perform the following:
+To connect a SCSI cable --- device to system --- perform the following:

 - 1. Connect one end of the cable to the system SCSI connector. - 2.
-Connect the other end of the SCSI signal cable to either SCSI connector on the rear of the TLZ09-DA/DB drive or TLZ9L-DA/DB autoloader. - 3.
+Connect the other end of the SCSI signal cable to either SCSI connector on the rear of the device. - 3.
 Secure the SCSI cable by snapping the wire cable clamps (on either side of the SCSI connector) into place. - 4.
-Connect the SCSI terminator to the other SCSI connector on the rear of the TLZ09-DA/DB drive or TLZ9L-DA/DB autoloader. - 5.
+Connect the SCSI terminator to the other SCSI connector on the rear of the device. - 5.
 Secure the terminator by snapping the wire cable clamps (on either side of the SCSI connector) into place.

-2.5 Adding Another Tabletop Device - Device to Device
+2.5 Adding Another Tabletop Device --- Device to Device

-If you have one SCSI tabletop device already connected to your system, you can connect the TLZ09-DA/DB drive or the TLZ9L-DA/DB autoloader to that device.
+If you have one SCSI tabletop device already connected to your system, you can connect the TLZ09-DA/DB or DS-TLZ10-DB drive or the TLZ9L-DA/DB autoloader to that device.
 For device to device connections, use a 50-pin low density to 50-pin low density SCSI signal cable [PN 17-03926-02 (gray), 17-04370-01 (frost white), or equivalent].